YNAB Review: Zero-Based Budgeting at Its Best

-If you want to take control of your finances, you’ll need to tackle the B word: budgeting.
+In order to take control of your finances, you’ll first need to tackle the B word: budgeting.

-Today, we’re talking about one of the most well-known budgeting apps on the market: You Need a Budget, or YNAB.
+Today, we’re talking about one of the most well-known budgeting apps on the market: You Need a Budget – also known as YNAB.

-YNAB is a zero-sum budgeting app that helps you spend more purposefully by making a plan for every dollar, tracking your progress relative to the plan, and adjusting the plan as needed.
+YNAB is a zero-based budgeting app that helps you spend your money with purpose.
+The program encourages you to make a plan for every dollar, track your progress relative to the plan, and adjust your plan throughout each month as needed.